 Never use a connection adapter to mount the wrong regulator on a cylinder.
 The CGA connections must match between the cylinder outlet valve and the regulator.
 The CGA connection depends on the type of gas and also the size of the cylinder.
 Modifying connections can lead to a serious risk using the cylinder.

 Teflon tape should not be used at on the CGA connection.
 This can cause leaks, connection to fail, or contamination of the regulator.
 The CGA connection is designed so no additional materials are needed to improve the seal.
 Do not lubricate fittings.
 Lubricants can react with certain gases or introduce impurities to the system that can damage connections and the regulator.
 Carefully inspect the CGA connection for damage before using the gas.
-If there is any damage, contact Airgas.
+If there is any damage, contact SJ Smith.

 If you notice one of the pressure gauges not working, remove it from service.
 Likely the gauge has been blown by an over-pressurization event causing the bourdon tube to be compromised.
 It is necessary to investigate how the regulator was damaged in order to prevent future incidents.